 His Dad wouldn’t let us swim during the rainstorm.
 There had been thunder.

-Opening Chapter from The Most Fun You’ll Have at a Cage Fight
+6. Rory Douglas (from The Most Fun You’ll Have at a Cage Fight)

 CHAPTER 1: My Brother Fights Another Man in a Cage